Small Business Group Health Insurance

 What You Need to Know About Small Business Group Health Insurance

 Your employees are your greatest asset.
-As a business owner, you most likely already understand how providing health insurance for your business has a huge impact on the attraction and retention of talented employees in your office, giving them greater satisfaction and peace-of-mind.
+As a business owner, you most likely already understand how providing health insurance for your business has a huge impact on attracting and retaining talented employees in your office, giving them greater satisfaction and peace of mind.

 Whether you currently provide health insurance to your business or you are thinking about offering health insurance for the first time, there are a number of things to consider:

 Are small businesses required to offer employees health insurance?

 According to the insurance requirements of the Affordable Care Act (ACA), employers who have less than 50 full-time employees are considered to be a small business and are not required to provide group health insurance in 2020.